 How to enjoy this format

-For many of us, vinyl is where it’s at, and what got us into this lifelong audio adventure.
-Vinyl records may not be “perfect”, but they offer three things, that for me personally, make them fun to collect and spin.
+For many of us, vinyl is where it’s at, and what got us into this audio lifestyle.
+Vinyl records may not be “perfect”, but they offer three things that make them fun to collect and spin.
 First is the audio quality.
 Yes, it can be hit and miss depending on the pressing you have, as well as how it was mastered.
 This is the big unknown for this format that frankly was part of the reason CDs were able to get a foothold in the consumer market in the 80’s.
-However, dedicated and passionate companies have jumped into the market to offer remastered audiophile grade vinyl, typically 180 gram.
+However, dedicated and passionate companies have jumped into the market to offer remastered audiophile grade vinyl, which include never before released albums.

-The third area that is the topic of many opinions is taking care of your vinyl and turntable.
-There are a variety of ways to clean your vinyl and phono stylus, not all of them right.
-But if you want to enjoy your vinyl, you must take care of it.
+The third area is the topic of many opinions.
+It is taking care of your vinyl and turntable.
+There are a variety of ways to clean your vinyl and phono stylus, that fit every budget.
+If you want to maximize your enjoyment of vinyl, you must take care of it.
 No other medium requires you clean it’s surface like vinyl.
 If you take care of it, it will take care of you.

-The point of this page is to point you to companies, I have experience with, that can help you enjoy all aspects of vinyl.
+The point of this page is to point you to websites that will help you enjoy your record collection, and turntable.

 Learn more about this format